thuyenvuanh/PlantShop/README.md

 # PlantShop
-Assign of Java web class - An online plants shop
+Assignment of Java web class - An online plants shop